Ficool

 "Number one is Kam, a global superpower.
 They've been preparing for war for years, training elite soldiers and developing mana-based weaponry.
 Their entire land is a stronghold, and their magical technology combined with military might makes them a force to be reckoned with."

 "Number two is Sornerois, known as the merchant heaven.
 Unlike other lands focused on war, Sornerois dominates through economy, politics, and espionage.
-They produce the best enchanters, traders, and mercenaries.
+They produce the best arcane scholars, traders, and mercenaries.
 They are a threat level of A, not quite a superpower."

 "Number three is Oreme, a land where only the righteous thrive.
-The strongest mortal land, it boasts sword masters, paladins, divine mages, and archers.
-Their society is governed by the Seven Pillars of Order and Inquisitors of the Divine Light, who hunt down heretics.
-This faction will definitely come after you, Zero, if they learn you are involved with Chaos as anybody or anything associated with chaos to them is seen as an abomination and must be destroyed there also rated SS rank there are bound to be your greatest enemy Zero."
+The strongest mortal land it boasts masters of various weapons, divine mages, warriors, and archers.
+Their society is governed by the Seven Divine Pillars of Order and Inquisitors of the Divine Light, who hunt down heretics and govern society.
+This faction will definitely come after you, Zero, if they learn you are involved with Chaos as anybody or anything associated with chaos to them is seen as an abomination and must be annihilated there also rated S rank there are bound to be your greatest enemy Zero."

 Zero didn't flinch, but his fork paused just short of his mouth.

-"beasthome, rated SS rank.
+"Beast home, rated S rank.
 This is a land ruled by apex predators, not by humans or other two-legged races.
-I don't know much about them but I know that there their political system is unlike any other, and they are also a global superpower."
+I am not well acquainted with the history of Beast Home, but I know that their political system is unlike any other, and I forget why they were truly classed as a global superpower.
+Maybe due to how big the land is, it's about twice the size of any normal land which is enormous anyway I am getting distracted…"

 He rested his hands together, fingers interlaced.